About the Program

 - challenge heteronormative bias that can enter the therapy room through both the therapist’s guiding theoretical foundations and the clients own belief systems.

-The LGBT specialty program is open to our SMU Counseling program students, licensed mental health professionals, and graduate students in other mental health disciplines and/or from other programs.
+The LGBTQ+ elective concentration is open to our SMU Counseling program students, licensed mental health professionals, and graduate students in other mental health disciplines and/or from other programs.
 Students can take one or all three courses during our convenient weekend class format offered during each academic year.
 Graduate credit is awarded for each completed course.
 Many boards accept graduate credits for their continuing education requirements.
-A certificate of completion in Affirmative Therapy with LGBT Clients is awarded to those that complete all three courses.
+A certificate of completion in Affirmative Therapy with LGBTQ+ Clients is awarded to those that complete all three courses.

 Who Should Apply